vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 ### maidsafe::nfs::File ###
-Represents a file stored at a path in the identity of the associated `Storage` object.
+Represents a file stored at a path in the root of the associated `Storage` object.
 Read operations on a `File` are never complete until the `AsyncResult<T>` (discussed below) object provided in the read call is notified.
 Write operations on a `File` are reflected in the local `File` object immediately, but are not stored on the network until the `AsyncResult<T>` object provided in the write call is notified.
 If a `File` object has write calls pending network confirmation, the `File` object is in an unversioned state.
 Once all pending write calls succeed in network storage, the `File` is "updated" to the new version (it is the newest version).
 If one or more pending write calls fails in network storage, the `File` remains unversioned and can never store data on the network again.
 Additional write calls *can* be done on an object permanently in the unversioned state, but they will only be reflected locally.
 The `Copy` methods in the `Storage` class **do** work on `File` objects in the permanently unversioned state, so writing to a failed `File` is not useless.
 Since `File` objects cannot be downgraded or upgraded in version manually, the `Storage` class will have to be used to retrieve alternate stored versions of the `File`.

  State           |  State after Write Call  | Will Writes Succeed
  ----------------|--------------------------|--------------------------------------------